moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### How do we find out where an object's [[Prototype]] points to (3 ways) ?
 Dunder proto ```(__proto__)``` , ```Object.getPrototypeOf()``` & ```.constructor.prototype```

+#### How is JavaScript's [[Prototype]] chain not like traditional/classical inheritance ?
+Insted of copying things down we have live links up the prototype chain.